Typed letter, 7.6.45 at top right, signature of N Schwalb at lower right

-In the effort to gather and communicate information regarding the plight of Jews in German-occupied countries, Schwalb corresponded with fellow Hechalutz activists, including Saly Mayer of the Joint Distribution Committee, Dr. Abraham Silberschein of RELICO, and Gisi Fleischmann regarding the situation of Jews in Slovakia.
+In the effort to gather and communicate information regarding the plight of Jews in German-occupied countries, Schwalb corresponded with fellow HeChalutz activists, including Saly Mayer of the American Jewish Joint Distribution Committee, Dr. Abraham Silberschein of RELICO, and Gisi Fleischmann regarding the situation of Jews in Slovakia.

 This letter to Roswell McClelland (the representative of the War Refugee Board in Bern, Switzerland) from July 1945, concerns a package Schwalb attempted to send to acquaintances (“girlfriends”) in Mauthausen concentration camp (probably after it had become a DP camp), detailing the content of the package (clothes, food, a sewing kit, etc.).
 He states he knows that much is to be done and that the items he sends are only a small part.
 He hopes they will be happy with the items.
 And “we will be happy if we can take care of them until they regain their health.”
 He thanks McClelland and wishes him strength for the trip to the camp.
 The letter is signed by Schwalb.

 Nathan Schwalb, Roswell McClelland